spectrochempy/spectrochempy/docs/devguide/contributing_docstring.rst

 automatically from docstrings. `Sphinx <https://www.sphinx-doc.org>`_ serves this purpose.

-The next example gives an idea of what a docstring looks like:
+The next example gives an idea of what a docstring looks like

 .. code-block:: python